Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 The supervisor refers to the officer to whom the position reports.
 In addition to being responsible for initiating and maintaining the PPR-SS process, the supervisor is required to:

-• make a recommendation to the authorising officer on salary movement for those senior staff (SSG1-SSG4) within a salary range;
+• make a recommendation to the authorising officer on movement for those senior staff (SSGA-SSGE) within a total remuneration range

-In relation to the Vice-Chancellor, the Chancellor is responsible for undertaking the role of supervisor and making recommendations direct to Chancellor's Committee.
+In relation to the Vice-Chancellor and President, the Chancellor is responsible for undertaking the role of supervisor and making recommendations direct to Governance, Nominations and Remuneration Committee.

 (c) Authorising Officer